Garbaz/rpnfl/ideas.md

 ## Values

-At any point in the program, can have a floating value, e.g.
+At any point in the program, we can have a floating value, e.g.

 ```
 5